Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 ## Shimcache - application compatibility

 Windows application compatibility database is used by Windows to identify possible application compatibility challenges of execution.
+The timestamp is when the file was last modified

-Any executable run on the Windows system could be found in this key.
-You can use this key to identify systems that specific malware was executed on.
-In addition, based on the interpretation of the time-based data you might be able to determine the last time of execution or activity on the system.
+Any executable ran on the Windows system could be found in this key.
+You can use this key to identify what systems the specific malware was executed on.
+Addition, based on the interpretation of the time-based data you might be able to determine the last time of execution or activity on the system.

 * Windows XP contains at most 96 entries - LastUpdateTime is updated when the files are executed
-* Win 7+ contains at most 1,024 entries - LastUpdateTime does not exist on the systems, meaning it can no longer be used to determine last execute time
+* Win 7+ contains at most 1,024 entries - LastUpdateTime is removed from the entries, meaning it can no longer be used to determine last execute time

-Note
+**Analysis**

-* new content, moving or renaming the file will make a new Shimcache
+* new content, moving or renaming of the file will make a new Shimcache.
 * It will tracks the file last modification date, file path and if it was executed
 * InsertFlag = true (executed)

-Time

-* Timestamp is when the file was last modified

 Tool